jurisgpt/GrizlyUDVacator-CaseIntake/README-dev.md

 All headers, footers, and labeled sections must be declared via `render_*()` functions.
 Never hardcode layout or content into the tabs.

-This architecture ensures scalability, clarity, and automation-readiness for both humans and machines (like Tony).
+This architecture ensures scalability, clarity, and automation-readiness for both humans and machines

+View results in logs/awareness/<timestamp>/